1. Same or Different

 ---

-Exactly.
-That is the primacy.
 And that is the fundamental way that Spencer Brown's perspective differs from traditional Boolean logic is that everything is reduced to this primal act and that act is making a mark, making a distinction, distinguishing this from that or from the perspective of a cell, it would be distinguishing inside from outside or from the perspective of consciousness or higher levels of consciousness, it might be distinguishing day from night or rest from activity or just the different opposites that we cycle through all day long that all have to do with drawing distinctions and with making boundaries.”

 From New Thinking Allowed Audio Podcast: Autopoiesis and the Laws of Form with Terry Marks-Tarlow, Oct 16, 2025